TakosThings/Metro-for-Discord/README.md

 **Voice**
 `--voice` changes the colour of the ring which indicates where you are connected to a voice server.
 The default colour is *Turf green*.
 Normally you should leave this as default.

-### Advanced
-The following options require a line of CSS to be removed from the CSS file.

-**Blocked Messages**
-The 'x Blocked Messages' reminder is hidden by default.

-**Welcome Message**
-The 'Welcome to your/the server' message is hidden by default.

 ## Screenshot
 ![Preview](https://i.imgur.com/gk3IlYT.png)